Competing objectives and special interests dominate the energy code debate as the ICC considers process changes.

 Dive In with Housing Tides!

 Our Deep Dive articles give you in-depth analysis, empowering you to see the housing market with greater understanding and clarity.
 Settle in and enjoy!
-Part two of this series will be available soon.
+Read part two here.

 Tension Surrounds the Energy Code Development Process

 Ever since the International Code Council (ICC) was formed in 1994, there has been tension between the people who construct buildings and the people who enforce the building codes adopted by local jurisdictions.
 Along with some special interest groups, these stakeholders comprise the ICC membership that creates the codes that are widely used throughout the U.S. and many other countries.

 Tension has continued to tighten among the stakeholders and has put the ICC in a position of considering changes to the procedures it follows.
 This change would be creating a standard rather than a code for the critically important International Energy Conservation Code (IECC).

 Codes are created and approved by the government members who use them, while standards are created by technical committees with public comment and approved by the ICC Board of Directors.
 These processes have drawn the attention of the House of Representatives Committee on Energy and Commerce, which is concerned about progress toward reducing carbon consumption in buildings.

 A great debate has roiled between the homebuilders striving for home affordability that will benefit first-time homebuyers and minorities and the government code enforcers seeking to increase energy efficiency in homes to Zero Energy Building (ZEB) by 2050.
 There is a paradox here: these conflicting and competing objectives are both a part of President Biden’s priorities to “build back better.”